Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 **Important Notes:**

 * `--count=5` (the default) while checking every minute means that the check will alert if any of your disks have been above a threshold in the last 5 minutes
 * iowait is only available on Linux.
-Values above 100% indicate that more than one CPU core is waiting for I/O
+It is reported as saturated cores (`1.0` = one core fully waiting for I/O); a value above `1.0` cores is normal and means more than one core's worth of I/O wait
 * Plugin execution may take a moment due to process enumeration when `--top` is enabled

 **Data Collection:**

-* Uses `psutil` to collect per-disk I/O counters (read_bytes, write_bytes, busy_time, read_time, write_time)
+* Uses `psutil` to collect per-disk I/O counters (see Perfdata / Metrics for the full list)
 * On Linux, automatically detects "real" block devices that have mountpoints, filtering out virtual devices
-* On Linux, derives the system-wide iowait percentage non-blockingly from `/proc/stat` via `psutil.cpu_times()`
+* On Linux, derives the machine-wide iowait non-blockingly from `/proc/stat` via `psutil.cpu_times()`, then normalizes it to a per-core basis (saturated cores) so one fleet-wide threshold fits hosts of any core count
 * Stores counter snapshots in a local SQLite database and calculates deltas between consecutive runs
 * On the first run, returns "Waiting for more data." until at least two measurements are available
 * After a system reboot, counter values may be lower than the previous measurement.
 The check detects this and returns "Waiting for more data." until the next valid measurement pair
 * Disk I/O bandwidth tracking starts at 10 MiB/sec as a baseline, but stores the highest measured bandwidth, so the `RWmax/s` value adjusts accordingly over time.
 The check may throw warnings during the first major disk activities above 10 MiB/sec until the actual maximum bandwidth of the disk has been determined
-* On Linux, only block devices that have a mounted filesystem are monitored by default.
-Use `--include-unmounted` to also monitor raw, unmounted devices (multipath SAN volumes, raw database LUNs, disks used directly by Oracle ASM).
-Pseudo devices (loop, ram, zram, floppy, optical) are always excluded (see Troubleshooting)
+* On Linux, only block devices with a mounted filesystem are monitored by default; `--include-unmounted` adds raw, unmounted devices (see Troubleshooting).
+Pseudo devices (loop, ram, zram, floppy, optical) are always excluded
 * Disks can be filtered by `--match`, a Python regular expression.
 It is anchored at the start of the string (Python `re.match`) and matched against the full device path (for example `/dev/sda`), the device-mapper path (for example `/dev/mapper/vg-lv`), and the mountpoint.
 Prefix the pattern with `.*` to match anywhere in the path, for example `.*sda$` rather than `^sda$`